chicagopcdc/RedcapCdmExport/README.md

 # RedcapCdmExport

-PyCap is required to run this export as is Pandas.
+PyCap and Pandas are required to run this export.

 To install PyCap, execute the following:

     pip install PyCap